Colostrum: Ancient Superfood or Influencer Hype?

 2024 saw a 400% spike in colostrum sales driven by a handful of TikTok creators.
 Clinical trial volume: unchanged.

-Cost vs Evidence
+Cost vs evidence

 Sources

-1. Jones AW, et al. "Bovine colostrum supplementation and upper respiratory symptoms during exercise training: a systematic review and meta-analysis of randomised controlled trials."
-BMC Sports Science, Medicine and Rehabilitation, 2016.
-PMID: 27462401.
-DOI: 10.1186/s13102-016-0047-8.
+1. Jones AW, March DS, Curtis F, Bridle C. "Bovine colostrum supplementation and upper respiratory symptoms during exercise training: a systematic review and meta-analysis of randomised controlled trials."
+BMC Sports Science, Medicine and Rehabilitation, 2016;8:21.
+PMID 27462401.